Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces

 thus concluding the proof. \end{proof}

-The remaining section contains the lemmas and propositions used in the proof of Proposition~\ref{Prp: Propagators}.
-First, we record a slightly modified formulation of Proposition 5 in \cite{Mar04}.
-It gives a family of operators with explicit formulae for their integral kernels on the compact connected hyperbolic surface.
-Especially, these operators share the eigenfunctions with the Laplacian of the surface and of which eigenvalues have a representation using the eigenvalues of the Laplacian.
+The remaining part of this section contains lemmas and propositions used in the proof of Proposition \ref{Prp: Propagators}.
+First, we record a slightly modified formulation of \cite[Prop.
+5]{Mar12}.
+It gives a family of operators with explicit formulae for their integral kernels on a compact connected hyperbolic surface.
+These operators share the eigenfunctions with the Laplace–Beltrami operator of the surface, and their eigenvalues have a representation in terms of the Laplace–Beltrami eigenvalues.